 The blue holes found around the world are each made up of individual characteristics and have varying depths.

-The depths of other popular blue holes are as follows:
+The following are the depths of popular blue holes:

 - Dean’s Blue Hole (633ft deep)